donuts-are-good/release.sh/README.md

 3. Make your changes and commit them to your branch
 4. Open a pull request from your branch to the `master` branch of the repository

-## 💰 Donate

-If you would like to support the development of this project, you can donate to the following addresses:

--   Bitcoin: bc1qg72tguntckez8qy2xy4rqvksfn3qwt2an8df2n
--   Monero: 42eCCGcwz5veoys3Hx4kEDQB2BXBWimo9fk3djZWnQHSSfnyY2uSf5iL9BBJR5EnM7PeHRMFJD5BD6TRYqaTpGp2QnsQNgC

 Thank you for your support!